WE ARE NOW RECEIVING APPLICATIONS. DEADLINE 1 JUNE 2017 (for the programme of 2018)

 About our residency

-During a stay at our guesthouse the artist/group of artists is invited to develop, execute and present a new project.
+During a stay at our guesthouse the artist/curator is invited to develop, execute and present a new project.
 Residencies vary in length and depend on the nature of the work; usually between 4 and 8 weeks.
 The exhibition with the residents´ work is open to the public, and lasts around 4 weeks.

 All residents are offered